webrecorder/pywb/README.rst

 The metadata is accessible to all UI templates and may be displayed to the user as needed.

-See the `Wayback Manager Tutorial <https://github.com/ikreymer/pywb/wiki/Auto-Configuration-and-Wayback-Collections-Manager>`_ and the and `UI Customization <https://github.com/ikreymer/pywb/wiki/UI-Customization>`_ page for more details.
+See the `Collections Manager Tutorial <https://github.com/ikreymer/pywb/wiki/Auto-Configuration-and-Web-Archive-Collections-Manager>`_ and the and `UI Customization <https://github.com/ikreymer/pywb/wiki/UI-Customization>`_ page for more details.